style-tools/docs/critical-css-generator/README.md

 ## JSON configuration

-The advanced generator is 100% JSON controlled which enables to easily re-use configuration so that in practice, the advanced extract of critical CSS can be done in a few seconds.
+The advanced generator is 100% JSON controlled which enables to easily re-use configuration so that in practice, an advanced extract of critical CSS can be done in a few seconds.

 ## The best result